Flavia Lattanzi: Vojislav Šešelj trial

 Flavia Lattanzi did not agree with conclusions of the majority of members of the ICTY Trial Chamber that acquitted Serbian nationalist Vojislav Šešelj of war crimes and crimes against humanity for his role in the 1990s Yugoslav Wars.
 In a lengthy dissenting opinion, judge Lattanzi stated that she considered that Šešelj's guilt was proved in eight out of nine counts.

 She stated that Šešelj had aided and abetted the crimes as charged because he provided moral and material support to his volunteer force.
 Furthermore, judge Lattanzi noted that most members of the Trial Chamber did not take into account the climate of intimidation created by Šešelj against witnesses during the trial.
-Lattanzi was convinced that widespread and systematic attacks had been carried out in Croatia, Bosnia and Herzegovina, and Vojvodina, and that the crimes against humanity have been committed.
+Lattanzi was adamant that widespread and systematic attacks had been carried out in Croatia, Bosnia and Herzegovina, and Vojvodina, and that crimes against humanity had been committed.

 Lattanzi pointed out that, according to the presented evidence, it was not a reasonable inference that the forcible transfer of non-Serb population from certain villages by buses could be considered as "humanitarian aid", as stated by some other judges.
 She stated that there was all the necessary evidence in the case file needed for proving a widespread or systematic attack on Croatia and Bosnia and Herzegovina.
-According to judge Lattanzi, conclusions of judges Jean Claude Antonetti (France) and Niang Mandiaye (Senegal) were not supported by any sufficient explanations whatsoever.
-Judge Lattanzi noticed that these two judges rarely mentioned any laws to which they referred, and even if they did their analysis was contrary to the provisions of those laws.
+According to judge Lattanzi, conclusions of judges Jean-Claude Antonetti (France) and Niang Mandiaye (Senegal) were not supported by any sufficient explanations whatsoever.

+She noticed that these two judges rarely mentioned any laws to which they referred, and even if they did their analysis was contrary to the provisions of those laws.
 In addition, judges Antonetti and Mandiaye were adding new legal standards that did not exist in the case law.
-Judge Lattanzi called on the members of the Council who voted for Šešelj's acquitting of "franchising the rules of international humanitarian law that existed before the creation of ICTY, as well as all the rules of the applicable laws that were formulated during ICTY work".
-She concluded saying: "While I was reading the verdict of the majority of Council members, I had the impression that I went back many centuries ago, to the ancient times of the history of mankind, when the Romans, in order to justify their bloody conquests and murders of political enemies in civil wars, were saying: Silent enim leges inter arma ("For among [times of] arms, the laws fall mute)."
-On 11 April 2018, the Appeals Chamber overturned the first instance verdict, proclaimed Šešelj guilty of one of nine counts and sentenced him to 10 years in prison.
+Judge Lattanzi called on the members of the Council who voted for Šešelj's acquittal of "franchising the rules of international humanitarian law that existed before the creation of ICTY, as well as all the rules of the applicable laws that were formulated during ICTY work".

+Lattanzi concluded saying: "While I was reading the verdict of the majority of Council members, I had the impression that I went back many centuries ago, to the ancient times of the history of mankind, when the Romans, in order to justify their bloody conquests and murders of political enemies in civil wars, were saying: Silent enim leges inter arma ("For among [times of] arms, the laws fall mute)."
+On 11 April 2018, the Appeals Chamber overturned the first-instance verdict, proclaimed Šešelj guilty of one of nine counts and sentenced him to 10 years in prison.